top of page

 DAYAH (a bird of prey)

-*As I'm translating, my husband comes in and asks if I can hear the owl outside.
-It struck me as prophetic.
+*As I'm translating, we can hear an owl outside.
 I looked up where in scripture "DAYAH" (bird of prey) is used.
-I was amazed to discover that it's the word used for OWL in Isaiah 34.
-This word is about judgment upon nations, a prophecy about the tribulation, wrath and restoration, and the return of the Lord.
-It seems as though these birds represent the unsaved:
+It's the word used for OWL in Isaiah 34, a prophecy and warning about the impending tribulation.
+It seems as though these birds represent the unsaved, who will be judged:

 See Isaiah 34: